 Seeking treatment takes courage and acceptance.
 I want to honor such qualities by guiding clients (and being guided by them) to examine thought and behavior patterns that may be contributing to distress and preventing them from reaching their goals.
 Everything is temporary, but lasting change is possible, and therapy can help.
 Call or e-mail me for a free phone consultation.

-My fees range from $125 to $150 for individual sessions, and $175 to $225 for couples.
+My fee is $180 individual sessions and $225 for couples.
 In some cases, I offer sliding-scale rates; fees will be discussed and agreed upon prior to our first session.

 I accept payment via cash, check, Venmo, or Zelle.
 I am not in network with any insurance companies but can provide you with a "superbill" to seek reimbursement from your insurance provider (reimbursement rates vary).